-It’s a good idea to speak with a non-profit consumer credit counselor for free information and an FTC-compliant debt settlement company before choosing what plan to enroll in because you’ll have compared both options at that point.
+Speaking with a non-profit consumer credit counselor for free information and an FTC-compliant debt settlement company is a good idea before choosing what plan to enroll in.
+You’ll have compared both options then.

 Benefits of Consumer Credit Counseling for Seniors:

 Consumer credit counseling plans can re-age credit card payments to be current, even improving credit scores.
-In addition, interest rates can get reduced, allowing clients to become debt free in under five years.
+In addition, interest rates can be reduced, allowing clients to become debt-free in under five years.
 Clients are responsible for one monthly payment, while the credit counseling company pays creditors as agreed but at a reduced interest rate.

 The main benefits are that your payments are consolidated, interest rates get reduced, and credit card bills can be paid in around five years.